Floor & Roof structure: MATERIALS ENCYcLOPEDIA

 Transportation — Negligible to High

-Sample building uses 2,619 kg of lumber for roof and floor:
+Sample building uses 2,610 kg of wooden trusses:

 3.9 MJ per km by 15 ton truck